If you are aware of other examples you believe to be important to include here, please send the information to HEVM for consideration.

 The use of live, deliberately infected animals for demonstration purposes is not currently supported by any research indicating an improved learning outcome compared with that from alternatives, such as videos, necropsy specimens, and dedicated computer-aided learning packages.
 Therefore, ethical requirements to minimize the use of animals in teaching and research may prevent live-animal use.

-- This describes the development and use of a computer program to simulate emergency room situations.
+- Was a masters thesis project at The University of Georgia.
+This describes the development and use of a computer program to simulate emergency room situations.
 It is not known whether this program is commercially available, but one could inquire through the University of Georgia Institute for Artificial Intelligence.

 This is a teaching tool that provides a bridge between textbook material and clinical practice where students can apply their medical knowledge without endangering the lives of real animals.